bitjson/bch-vm-limits/tests-and-benchmarks.md

 - **Base Instruction Cost** – To further minimize the impact of all possible sub-linear and linear-time implementation defects, this proposal also comprehensively limits the overall density of evaluated (both executed and not executed) instructions, aiming to ensure that operation density following this upgrade increases by less than one order of magnitude.
 See [Rationale: Selection of Base Instruction Cost](./rationale.md#selection-of-base-instruction-cost).

 - **Arithmetic Limits** – This proposal limits both expensive arithmetic operations (`OP_MUL`, `OP_DIV`, and `OP_MOD`) and VM number re-encoding based on the worst-case performance of an un-optimized implementation.
 This avoids creating additional implementation burdens on most VM implementations, as arithmetic operations can be internally implemented using a wide range of existing big-integer libraries or built-in language features.
-Of course, as the Bitcoin Cash VM number encoding is specifically designed to efficiently support in-place, arbitrary-precision arithmetic (without significant encoding/decoding cost), highly-optimized implementations will be capable of performance far exceeding the minimal acceptable level.
-E.g. [worst-case arithmetic in BCHN is ~10x faster](#bitcoin-cash-node-c) than worst-case 1-of-3 bare multisig (the primary performance bottleneck both before and after this proposal).
+Of course, as the Bitcoin Cash VM number encoding is [specifically designed](https://github.com/bitjson/bch-bigint#removal-of-number-length-limit) to efficiently support in-place, high-precision arithmetic (without significant encoding/decoding cost), highly-optimized implementations will be capable of performance far exceeding the minimal acceptable level.
+E.g. [worst-case arithmetic in BCHN is ~2x faster](#bitcoin-cash-node-c) than worst-case 1-of-3 bare multisig (the primary performance bottleneck both before and after this proposal).

 - **Hashing Limits** – Unlike other re-targeted limits, the hashing limits established by this proposal disallow some additional, [provably-malicious cases](./rationale.md#selection-of-hashing-limit) (though all currently-standard transactions remain valid), reducing the worst-case performance in some implementations and [expanding the node performance safety margin](./risk-assessment.md#expanded-node-performance-safety-margin) in hashing-expensive scenarios.